Ikram10/budget-tracker-api/README.md

 # Budget Tracker API

-The **Budget Tracker API** is a RESTful API designed to help you manage and track your finances using the **Budget Envelope Method**.
-This method assists users in allocating and controlling their spending by dividing their total budget into discrete categories, each represented by an envelope.
+The **Budget Tracker API** is a RESTful API designed to help you manage and track your finances using the [Budget Envelope Method](https://www.thebalancemoney.com/what-is-envelope-budgeting-1293682) This method assists users in allocating and controlling their spending by dividing their total budget into discrete categories, each represented by an envelope.

 ## Budget Envelope Method